biersoeckli/QuickStack-Docs/docs/managing-apps/02-from-container-registry.md

 ---
 sidebar_position: 2
-title: from Docker Image
+title: Creating App from Docker Image
+description: This guide will walk you through deploying a Docker Image from Dockerhub or any other container registry.
+keywords: ["QuickStack Docker Image Deployment", "QuickStack Docker Image Source", "QuickStack Docker Image Deployment Guide"]
 ---

-# Dokcerhub App Deployment
+# Docker Image App Deployment

 This guide will walk you through deploying a Docker Image from Dockerhub or any other container registry.
 We'll cover the basic steps, from adding a project to deploying.